RHEL-Instruqt/rootless-podman-service/03-configure-unit-files/assignment.md

 ---
 Now we'll configure the `httpd.container` and `httpd-data.volume` files.

-# Edit the httpd.container file
+Edit the httpd.container file
+===
 Switch to the `Editor` tab by clicking this button: [button label="Editor" background="#ee0000" color="#c7c7c7"](tab-1) In the `Editor` tab, click on `httpd.container`.
 ![Aug-28-2024_at_13.34.46-image.png](https://play.instruqt.com/assets/tracks/olghe3gyqvaq/2816b854bcc4844abe6c928167a4dde7/assets/Aug-28-2024_at_13.34.46-image.png)

 Copy and paste the following code blog into the editor.
+Once pasted, the editor will automatically save the file.
 ```ini
 [Service]
 Restart=always